 Library of Congress registered readers may request materials from the Library’s general collections via the LC Online Catalog (catalog.loc.gov) using their individual "account numbers."
 Materials will be retrieved for use only in the Library's Main, Local History and Genealogy, Science and Business and Area Studies reading rooms.
 Students have access to this service and are encouraged to take full advantage of it.

-Students have access to a computer lab located on level B3 of the Contance Milstein and Family Academic Center, which includes printers.
-Printers are also be available on level 3, adjacent to the main reading room.
+Students have access to a computer lab located on level B3 of the Constance Milstein and Family Academic Center, which includes printers linked to the Pharos system.
 All computers in the computer lab are directly connected with access to Bobst library on the main campus.
-Wireless is accessible in all common areas and student residences have ethernet internet access.
+Wireless is accessible in all common areas and student residences have wireless internet access.
 The reading room is located on the third floor in front of the building, allowing for natural light in this dynamic space.
-There is a terrace located off the reading room, overlooking L street.
+There is a balcony located off of the reading room, overlooking L street.
 The reading room holds a reference copy of all required and suggested texts, plus publications by our faculty and resources on Washington, DC.

 Video Conferencing in the Washington, DC classrooms allows students in paired classes to communicate in real-time with students and faculty in other GNU locations.